Newport, Vermont’s Centennial Celebration

-A long awaited celebration begins on June 29, 2018 through July 6, 2018 to commemorate Newport City’s 100th birthday.
-If you’ve never been to Newport, VT, this would be the time to visit and enjoy a once in a lifetime celebration.
+A long awaited celebration took place on June 29, 2018 through July 6, 2018 to commemorate Newport City’s 100th birthday.
+If you’ve never been to Newport, VT, that would have been the time to visit and enjoy a once in a lifetime celebration.
 If you’re a long time resident, past or present, the event is the perfect way to fete the “old hometown”.
 If you’re visiting Newport, this travel journal will help preserve and document your trip.

 Dive into the history of Newport, Vermont

 History buffs will be delighted to see and enjoy many of Newport City’s remarkable landmarks and historical resources, some of which have been created especially for the Centennial birthday bash.
 Scott Wheeler, (the “storyteller of the Northeast Kingdom“) is the area’s most prolific and most sought out expert on the people of Newport and their stories, is releasing a fascination book that is a must for visitors and history aficionados of all ages.

 Collectors can also purchase commemorative bronze and silver coins, specialty envelopes and post marks and an intricate City portrait.
 Other souvenirs from the event include hats, t-shirts, magnets and drinking glasses.